Reverting A Commit

 When you tell Git toreverta specific commit, Git takes the changes that were made in commit and does the exact opposite of them.
 Let's break that down a bit.
 If a character is added in commit A, if Git_reverts_commit A, then Git will make a new commit where that character is deleted.
 It also works the other way where if a character/line is removed, then reverting that commit will_add_that content back!

-We ended the previous lesson with a merge conflict and resolved that conflict by setting the heading toAdventurous Quest
+We ended the previous lesson with a merge conflict and resolved that conflict by setting the heading toAdventurous Quest.
+Let's say that there's a commit in your repository that changes the heading now toQuests & Crusades.

-Now that I've made a commit with some changes, I can revert it with thegit revert
+Now that I've made a commit with some changes, I can revert it with thegit revertcommand

 $ git revert <SHA-of-commit-to-revert>